Python-based-evaluation-toolset/exprpy/README.md

 allowing controller to send log message in text format.
 External subscriber work through IPC is extended from base subscriber and should not be responsible of this work.

+***NOTE*** in mechanism, the controller spawn child process to execute test and the child is responsible to send message to all subscribers but not controller process itself.